nautobot/nautobot/nautobot/docs/development/getting-started.md

 - `invoke start` - Starts all Docker containers to run in the background with debug disabled
 - `invoke stop` - Stops all containers created by `invoke start`

+!!! info
+    By default the Nautobot docker images for development are built with Python 3.7.
+If you wish to build them with a different Python version, stop any running containers, then set the environment variable `PYTHON_VER` to the desired version (for example, `export PYTHON_VER=3.8`) and rerun the `invoke build` command.
+As long as `PYTHON_VER` remains set, all other `invoke` tasks will use the containers built for this version instead of the default.

 #### Working with Docker Compose